Swiss president views Arctic climate change

 Swiss President Doris Leuthard is in Greenland learning about the impact of climate change on the Arctic.

-“It is important for me to explore closely, together with the polar scientists, what we can expect in the future,” Leuthard told the Swiss News Agency.
-On Wednesday she was exploring the so-called Swiss Campexternal link meteorological base station in western Greenland.
+“It is important for me to explore closely, together with the polar scientists, what we can expect in the future,” Leuthard told the Swiss News Agency ahead of the visit.

+On Wednesday she explored the so-called Swiss Campexternal link meteorological base station in western Greenland.
 Under the leadership of Konrad Steffen from the Swiss Federal Institute for Forest, Snow and Landscape Researchexternal link, Swiss scientists have been gathering data on snow, ice and the atmosphere in Greenland since the early 1990s.

 “Glaciers are melting faster than predicted, also in Switzerland.
 In Greenland, we can see how these changes are taking place.
-I want to hear from experts to understand what this means for Europe’s climate and to know what politicians can do,” Leuthard said.
+I want to hear from experts to understand what this means for Europe’s climate and to know what politicians can do,” Leuthard said on Monday.
 In addition to holding Switzerland’s annually rotating presidency, Leuthard is the nation’s environment minister.

 Cooperation with Denmark